⚡ DELIVERY IN EUROPE AT €4.90 ⚡ FREE FROM €39 ⚡

 The image of The Great Wave is so powerful that it has been widely integrated into the music and film industry.
 It can be found on album covers, in music videos, and even as a nod in blockbuster films.

-• The album Waves by Kanye West (former title of The Life of Pablo, 2016) makes reference to the image of the wave as a symbol of movement and artistic flow.
+• The album Waves by Kanye West (former title of The Life of Pablo, 2016) refers to the image of the wave as a symbol of movement and artistic flow.

 Waves Kanye West

-• The film Inception (2010) by Christopher Nolan, where a famous scene shows a massive wave engulfing a city, reminding of the overwhelming power of The Great Wave.
+• The film Inception (2010) by Christopher Nolan, where a famous scene shows a huge wave engulfing a city, recalling the overwhelming power of The Great Wave.

-• The film Interstellar (2014) "stages a colossal wave on planet Miller, a direct allusion to the work of Hokusai."
+• The film Interstellar (2014) stages a colossal wave on Miller's planet, a direct reference to Hokusai's work.

 Conclusion